barahona-research-group/hcga/README.md

 ## Installation

-For users that are not familiar with python and would like to use this code, we apologise that it isn't available in other languages.
-However, to help set you up with have provided a description of the steps required to setup python and its necessary dependencies if you scroll down to the bottom.
+For users who are not familiar with python and would like to use this code, we apologise that it isn't available in other languages.
+However, to help set you up we have provided a description of the steps required to install python and its necessary dependencies if you scroll down to the bottom.

 hcga can easily be installed via PyPi: